ministeriopublicoma/docker-apache-php/README.md

-# docker-apache-php
-Dockerfile for Apache + PHP
+# Docker Image for PHP5-FPM